mzazon/awesome-cloud-projects/aws/eks-workload-auto-scaling/eks-workload-auto-scaling.md

    Metrics Server is now actively collecting resource utilization data from all nodes and pods in the cluster.
 The successful `kubectl top nodes` command confirms that metrics are being properly aggregated and exposed through the Kubernetes API.
 This establishes the data foundation that HPA requires to make intelligent scaling decisions based on actual resource consumption rather than static configurations.

    > **Warning**: HPA requires resource requests to be defined for target containers to calculate utilization percentages.
 Without resource requests, HPA cannot determine scaling targets.
-See the [Kubernetes HPA documentation](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html) for detailed configuration requirements.
+See the [Amazon EKS HPA documentation](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html) for detailed configuration requirements.

 3. **Deploy Cluster Autoscaler**: